KollihTheGuruh/binary_trees/README.md

 If the address stored in tree is NULL, the created node must become the root node.
 If the value is already present in the tree, it must be ignored Your file 0-binary_tree_node.c will be compile during the correction

+26. BST - Array to BST
+#advanced
+Write a function that builds a Binary Search Tree from an array

+Prototype: bst_t *array_to_bst(int *array, size_t size);
+Where array is a pointer to the first element of the array to be converted And size is the number of element in the array
+Your function must return a pointer to the root node of the created BST, or NULL on failure If a value of the array is already present in the tree, this value must be ignored Your files 111-bst_insert.c and 0-binary_tree_node.c will be compiled during the correction